yglcode/how_work_flow/README.md

     * cadence will not save workflow state, only state-changing events in DB:
       * activity-calls events(input-arguments/output-results)
       * other events: coroutine scheduling, timer,...
-    * recover workflow state (stack,env) through restart and replay of events saved in event history DB (event sourcing/CQRS)
+    * recover workflow state (stack, env) through restart and replay of events saved in event history DB (event sourcing/CQRS)
-    * good for workflows with heavy service state(?): deep-stack, threads,..
+    * good for workflows with heavy complex service state: deep-stack, threads,..
         it is cheaper and can reach more identical state through replay?

 ### 3. different execution model in cluster: